 Sometimes, dark marks don’t go away in time.
 And if your picking is enthusiastic enough, you could end up with a healing problem that creates a permanent scar.

 While it may seem a daunting task, it is possible to curb your urge to pick at your acne.
 Here's what you can do to get started.

 If you’ve been using a regimen for a couple of months without much result, or you’re worried about scarring, visit a dermatologist.
 They can assess what’s going on and prescribe other drugs if needed.

 To really keep your hands off, consider medicated acne patches.
-SLMD Spot Check patches are ultra-transparent and are formulated with salicylic acid to soak up pus and protect pimples as they heal.
+SLMD Salicylic Acid Pimple Patches are ultra-transparent and are formulated with salicylic acid to soak up pus and protect pimples as they heal.